mahes-a/2023/AzureOpenAI/PowerBIAOIIntegration.md

   - For this example , the prompt is engineered in a way OpenAI returns the results only in a Json Array without any other qualifying prefix/suffixes

-  - This can be done providing proper prompt tempalate consisting of System messages , Output format , Providing examples .
-Refer [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/system-message) for Prompt Engineering tips
+  - This can be done providing proper prompt template consisting of System messages , Output format , Providing examples .
+Refer [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/system-message) for Prompt Engineering tips.

  - Some samples for prompts to get only Json array from the Azure Open AI interface can be